mreddybalaji/-Physical-Memory-Protection-PMP---RISCV/README.md

 # Physical-Memory-Protection-PMP - RISCV
- The behavior of a PMP (Physical Memory Protection) checker script.
-The script takes a PMP configuration file, an address, a privilege mode, and an operation as input, and determines whether the specified memory access is allowed based on the PMP entries.

-### Report: PMP (Physical Memory Protection) Checker
+ PMP (Physical Memory Protection) Checker

 #### **Objective:**
 The objective of this task is to analyze the behavior of a PMP (Physical Memory Protection) checker script.
 The script takes a PMP configuration file, an address, a privilege mode, and an operation as input, and determines whether the specified memory access is allowed based on the PMP entries.